mikeqfu/pyhelpers/README.md

 The complete PyHelpers Documentation is available in [HTML](https://pyhelpers.readthedocs.io/en/latest/) and [PDF](https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/) formats.

-It is hosted on [ReadTheDocs](https://readthedocs.org/projects/pyhelpers/) and includes detailed examples.
+It is hosted on [Read the Docs](https://readthedocs.org/projects/pyhelpers/), and the HTML version is also accessible via [GitHub Pages](https://mikeqfu.github.io/pyhelpers/).
+The documentation includes detailed examples, tutorials and comprehensive references to help users get the most out of PyHelpers.

 ## Cite as